gvazdas/svencoop/README.md

 Modify scripts/plugins/ChatSounds.txt.
 Each line contains a trigger and its path.

-Sounds can be located in svencoop/sound/ or svencoop_addon/sound/ (you should place custom content in svencoop_addon).
+Sounds can be located in svencoop/sound/ or svencoop_addon/sound/ (you should place custom content in svencoop_addon/).

-Multiple files can be assigned to a trigger.
-A random sound from all assigned files will play.
+Multiple files can be assigned to the same trigger.
+A random sound from all assigned sounds will play.

 ## Recommended audio file format